 - where the claims are made under more than one arbitration agreement if the arbitrations are between the same parties, the disputes arise in connection with same legal relationship and the arbitration agreements are compatible.

-Stavros Brekoulakis is a professor and Ahmed El Far is a PhD student at the Centre for Commercial Law Studies, Queen Mary University of London, and an associate member at 3 Verulam Buildings.
+Stavros Brekoulakis is a professor at the Centre for Commercial Law Studies, Queen Mary University of London, and an associate member at 3 Verulam Buildings.
 Ahmed El Far is an associate at Three Crowns LLP.

 Laurence McIntosh Ltd v.
 Balfour Beatty Group Ltd CSOH 197 45–46.